s2762697/OOSA_code/README.md

 ## OOSA Final Assignment.

-This library uses the raw Land, Vegetetaion and Ice Sensor (LVIS) data ([link](https://lvis.gsfc.nasa.gov/Data/Data_Download.html)) via _geosnetdata_, from Operation IceBridge to process and create raster DEMs from the 20th October 2009 and 17th October 2015.
+This library uses the raw Land, Vegetetaion and Ice Sensor (LVIS) data ([link](https://lvis.gsfc.nasa.gov/Data/Data_Download.html)) via _geosnetdata_, from Operation IceBridge to process and create raster DEMs from the 20th October 2009 and 17th October 2015. **This repository relies on a connection to netdata.**

 **The repository is organised as follows:**